superskiers/ScoreKeeperApp/README.md

  - Finding views by their ID

- \nThank you to the Sandy Pines Recreational Community for the background photo.
+ Thank you to the Sandy Pines Recreational Community for the background photo.